wextable/superSoccer/memory-bank/progress.md

   - Theme system with proper light/dark mode support
   - SSThemeProvider for centralized theme management at ViewFactory level
   - Environment-based theme distribution to all components
+  - **Complete Feature Integration**: All features now have full SSTheme integration
   - Comprehensive preview system for all components

 ### UI Architecture